Using Weather and Climate Data¶

 float object that keeps the attributes from the NetCDF file

-Data is loaded slowly and only fully loaded when calculations are done, so you can slice data without loading it into memory.
+Data is loaded lazily and only fully loaded when calculations are done, so you can slice (subset) data without loading it into memory.
 Slicing can be done by time, variable, etc.

 ncfile <- nc_open(fn) vardata <- ncvar_get(ncfile, var, start=c(1,1,1), count=c(5,5,365))

-As mentioned above, these files also include populated variables that give values for indices along each dimension (
+These files also include variables that give values for indices along each dimension (

 lon, lat /